ma16/rpio/cc/Rpi/Pwm.md

 ### No Transmission on Channel #2

 Even though the channel is active, the peripheral won't transmit a newly enqueued word (Use-Case-1).
-The control test on channel #1 succeeds however (Use-Case-2).
+The same use-case succeeds however on channel #1 (Use-Case-2).

-There is a slight difference between these two test cases: RPTL1 is implicitly set for channel #1.
-However, setting RPTL2 to imitate this behavior doesn't make any difference (Use-Case-3).
+There is a slight difference between these use-cases: RPTL1 is implicitly set for channel #1 (see Defects).
+Still, there is no change in the result even if RPTL2 is explicitly set for channel #2 (Use-Case-3).

 **Work-around**: The FIFO should be cleared whenever channel #2 is used (Use-Case-4).

 ### CONTROL.RPTL1

 The peripheral behaves always as if RPTL1=1, whether the flag is actually set or not (Use-Case-2).
-This is corroborated by the Status flags since STA1=1 and GAP1=0.
-A logic analyzer shows the continuous repetition of the signal.
+This is corroborated by the Status flags (STA1=1 and GAP1=0).
+Also, a logic analyzer shows the repetition of the signal.

-The control test is performed on channel #2 (Use-Case-4).
+The use-case succeeds on channel #2 (Use-Case-4).
 The RPTL1 flag is not set.
-A logic analyzer shwows only a single occurrance of the signal; without any repetitions.
+A logic analyzer shows only a single occurrance of the signal; without any repetitions.
 Since there is no more data in the FIFO, the transmission stopped (STA2=0, GAP2=1).

-Note: There is a difference between an explicitly set RPTL2 flag and the implicitly set RPTL1 flag.
-On start-up, channel #1 is not transmitting any signal; however, channel #2 is if RPTL2=1 (compare Use-Case-2 and Use-Case-3).
+Note: There is a difference.
+Channel #1 is not transmitting any signal on startup.
+However, channel #2 does send a signal if RPTL2=1 (compare Use-Case-2 and Use-Case-3).

 ## Use Cases

-All use-cases were run on a Pi model-0 (BCM2835), on model-2 (BCM2836) and on model-3 (BCM2837).
-Raspbian was just booted up unless otherwise mentioned.
+Most of these use-cases have been run immediately after the Raspbian oeprating system was booted up.
+The Raspbian Pi Models Zero (BCM2835), 2 (BCM2836) and 3 (BCM2837) were used.

 ### Use-Case-1